Cystic fibrosis: Prognosis

 The prognosis for cystic fibrosis has improved due to earlier diagnosis through screening and better treatment and access to health care.
 In 1959, the median age of survival of children with CF in the United States was six months.

-In 2010, survival is estimated to be 37 years for women and 40 for men.
-In Canada, median survival increased from 24 years in 1982 to 47.7 in 2007.
-In the United States those born with CF in 2016 have a predicted life expectancy of 47.7 when cared for in specialty clinics.
+In 2010, survival was estimated to be 37 years for women and 40 for men.
+In Canada, median estimated survival had increased to 64.3 years in 2024 compared to 52.7 years in 2019 and 53.0 years in 2014.
+In the United States, predicted median survival had increased to 65.4 years in 2024 compared to 46.1 years in 2019 and 40.1 years in 2014.
 Due to the recent development of new treatments, such as CFTR modulators, life expectancy has increased rapidly during recent years.
 In 2020 the median predicted life expectancy was around 59 years, although there are uncertainties in the estimates due to the low number of annual deaths for persons with cystic fibrosis.

-In the US, of those with CF who are more than 18 years old as of 2009, 92% had graduated from high school, 67% had at least some college education, 46% were in full-time or part-time employment, 56% were single, and 39% were married or living with a partner.
+In the US, of those with CF who are more than 18 years old in 2024, 94% had graduated from high school, 67% had at least some college education, 64% were in full-time or part-time employment, 47% were single, and 47% were married or living with a partner.